semojs/semo/docs/guide/config/index.md

 > This feature was introduced in `v0.8.0`

-In the application directory (usually the current directory where the semo command is run), we organize our project code using Semo's mechanism, such as command line tools, scheduled tasks, hook extensions, command extensions, scripts, etc. Previously, the system could only recognize the `.semorc.yml` configuration file, but the latest version can continue to load an environment configuration.
-For example, if the current `NODE_ENV=development` (default value), then `.semorc.development.yml` will also be recognized and loaded, and will override configurations with the same name in the main configuration (using Lodash's `_.merge`).
+In the application directory (usually the current directory where the `semo` command is run), we use Semo's mechanisms to organize our project code, such as command-line tools, scheduled tasks, hook extensions, command extensions, scripts, etc. Previously, the system could only recognize the `.semorc.yml` configuration file.
+The latest version can now load an additional environment configuration.
+For example, if the current `NODE_ENV=development` (default value), then `.semorc.development.yml`, if it exists, will also be recognized and loaded, overriding same-named configurations in the main configuration (using Lodash's `_.merge`).

+> This feature was introduced in `v2.0.2`

+Added support for `.semorc.local.yml`.
+This configuration file has the highest priority, mainly used to override sensitive information such as database passwords.
+This file should not be committed to git.

+So, in summary, the configuration priority order is: Parameters passed directly via command line > `.semorc.local.yml` > `.semorc.development.yml` > `.semorc.yml` > packageJson.semo > `~/.semo/.semorc.yml`

 ## Special Configuration Items

 > This feature was introduced in `v0.9.0`

-Semo's configuration and command line `argv` are closely coupled.
-The original intention of `argv` was only to store command line parameters.
-Semo further expands its capabilities, hoping it can take on the responsibility of project configuration management.
-Here, several configurations starting with `$` have special meanings:
+Semo's configuration is tightly coupled with the command line's `argv`. `argv` was originally intended only to store command-line parameters.
+Semo further extends it, hoping it can take on the important task of project configuration management.
+Several configurations starting with `$` are defined here with special meanings:

 ### `$plugin`

 This configuration defines plugin-level configuration items.
-Previously, commands could only agree on configurations through parameters, but there are some complex configurations that do not need to be declared as parameters.
-Therefore, this configuration item was designed:
+Previously, commands could only define configurations through parameters, but some complex configurations don't need to be declared as parameters, hence this configuration item was designed:

-Taking `$plugin.ssh.key = 1` as an example, it means that each command under the `semo-plugin-ssh` plugin is provided with a configuration `key=1`.
-Where does this configuration go?
-Semo has already helped assemble it into `argv.$config`, so you can retrieve `argv.$config` under the command of the ssh plugin, and all configurations obtained are under `$plugin.ssh`.
+Taking `$plugin.ssh.key = 1` as an example, it means providing a configuration `key=1` to every command under the `semo-plugin-ssh` plugin.
+Where is this configuration retrieved?
+Semo has already assembled it into `argv.$config`.
+So, the `argv.$config` you get under the ssh plugin's command contains the configurations under `$plugin.ssh`.

-To achieve this, each command adds a declaration like `export const plugin = 'ssh'` when declared.
+To achieve this, each command declaration adds a statement like `export const plugin = 'ssh'`.

 ### `$plugins`

-The `$plugin` mentioned above adds configurations for each specific plugin, while this one determines the effective plugins for the entire environment, supporting three configurations:
+The `$plugin` above adds configuration to specific plugins, while this determines the plugins that take effect in the entire environment.
+It supports three configurations:

-- `$plugins.register` determines whether to enable the active registration mechanism.
+- `$plugins.register` Determines whether to enable the active registration mechanism.
 If enabled, the automatic scanning mechanism is disabled.
-Refer to [Active Registration Mechanism for Plugins](../plugin/README.md).
+Refer to [Plugin Active Registration Mechanism](../plugin/README.md)
-- `$plugins.include` performs secondary filtering on registered plugins.
-This is a whitelist and is an array that supports shorthand notation for plugin names.
+- `$plugins.include` Performs secondary filtering on registered plugins.
+This is a whitelist, an array, supporting shorthand forms of plugin names.
-- `$plugins.exclude` performs secondary filtering on registered plugins.
-This is a blacklist and is an array that supports shorthand notation for plugin names.
+- `$plugins.exclude` Performs secondary filtering on registered plugins.
+This is a blacklist, an array, supporting shorthand forms of plugin names.

 ### `$config`

-Automatically parsed plugin configurations.
-Generally, this is only needed during plugin development.
-If it is an application, it is recommended to use `$app` to manage configurations.
+Automatically parsed plugin configuration, generally only needed during plugin development.
+For applications, it is recommended to use `$app` to manage configuration.

 ### `$app` or `$application`

-There is no special function here.
-It is only suggested that the application's own configuration be grouped together to prevent confusion with command line options.
+There's no special function here, it's just a recommendation to group application-specific configurations together to avoid confusion with command-line options.
 For example:

 ```yml
 $app: